testsigmahq/testsigma-docs/src/pages/docs/visual-testing/configure-test-steps.md

 ---

+With Testsigma, you can perform visual testing for your web application as well as your mobile application.

-With Testsigma, Visual Testing is switched off for all test-steps, by default.
+By default, Visual Testing is switched off for all test-steps.
 Users have the freedom to turn it on only for the steps where they need visual validation.

 ##**1.
 How to Enable Visual Testing for a Test Step**